monktastic/hackmd/spirituality/nonduality.md

 > So in technical language, we can say emptiness is the realization that nothing whatsoever – nothing – has any what we call ‘inherent existence,’ any independent existence.

-In Buddhism, absolutely everything --- including *consciousness* --- is "empty."
+In Buddhism, absolutely everything — including *consciousness* — is "empty."
 Not in the sense of being *devoid of content*, but in the (admittedly unusual) sense of *not having inherent existence*.
-In particular, "consciousness" is not the container or Self that it so clearly seems to be.
+In particular, "consciousness" is not the fundamentally existent background or principle it so clearly seems to be in this stage.

-The other common mistake at this stage is to believe that this is what the Buddha meant by *anatta*, because the *individual* self is seen through in favor of a universal Self.
+The other common mistake is to believe that this is what the Buddha meant by *anatta*, because the *individual* self has been seen through in favor of a universal Self.

 Harris: